 This is just a shortcut to memorize the sequence of added note changes for Modes.
 The Modes' names themselves, in this particular order, may be remembered with an acronym:

 The #4 Lydian, and the natural Ionian are unique modes.
-The others flat one or more notes of a Major Scale.
-Listen to the sound of a mode to easily memorize and find it within a key.
-Our ears may be trained if we focus on sound.
+The other Modes flat one or more notes of a Major Scale.
+We may train our ears to hear a mode within a key, to memorize its altered notes.

 Recommended reading: Guitar Tab and NotesMaterial by Eleventh Decibel.